VivekGangurde/VivekGangurde/README.md

 - 👋 Hi, I’m @VivekGangurde
 - 👀 I’m interested in coding in python,R for Data science and machine learning
-- 🌱 I’m currently learning data science using ML, then Data analysis as well.
+- 🌱 I’m currently learning data science using ML,  Data analysis ,Python,R.
+-
 - - 💞️ I’m looking to collaborate on various project on Data science and machine learning.
 - 📫 How to reach me @Vivek Gangurde, email -gangurdevivek22@yahoo.co.in, gangurdevivek25@gmail.com